 Before understanding the difference, let us know the meaning of a beam and a ray of light.

 A beam of light consists of multiple individual light rays which are parallel to each other.
 And each ray of right follows the laws of reflection.
 But, this happens only in the case of smooth surfaces.
 On rough surfaces, every ray of light has a different orientation after reflection.

 Now, let us understand the difference between regular and diffuse reflection.

 Consider two different surfaces.
 Let one be a mirror (smooth surface), and the other be any rough surface (reddish).
 When white light is reflected on the mirror, it reflects all the white light components at the same angle as the incident light.
 The mirror does not absorb any component of any wavelength.
 However, this varies for a rough surface.
 When white light is reflected on the rough surface, it does not reflect all the wavelengths; rather, the blue and green are absorbed on the surface.
 Only the red light is reflected, causing the red colour of the surface.
-The colour is also visible due to scattering of light on the surface.
+The colour is also visible due to the scattering of light on the surface.

-Specular And Diffuse Reflection Examples
+Specular and Diffuse Reflection Examples

 There are several examples and applications of reflection that we experience daily.
 Here are some of the most interesting ones:

 Driving on a wet road at night becomes difficult because of reflection.
 This happens as a result of the glare that is caused because of the headlights.
 The glare happens as a result of the specular reflection.
 While usually, diffuse reflection takes place on the surface, it does not happen in case of wet roads.
 Water fills up the roads' crevices, making it smooth, which further makes the light undergo specular reflection.